Early life of Winston Churchill: Cuba, India, and Sudan: 1895–1899

-Churchill decided to join Bindon Blood's Malakand Field Force in its campaign against Mohmand rebels in the Swat Valley of Northwest India.
+Churchill decided to join Bindon Blood's Malakand Field Force in its campaign against Mohmand rebels in the Swat Valley of what is today Northwestern Pakistan.
 Blood agreed on the condition that Churchill be assigned as a journalist; to ensure this, he gained accreditation from The Pioneer and The Daily Telegraph, for whom he wrote regular updates.
 In letters to family, he described how both sides in the conflict slaughtered each other's wounded, although he omitted any reference to such actions by British troops in his published reports.
 He remained with the British troops for six weeks before returning to Bangalore in October 1897.
 There, he wrote his first book, The Story of the Malakand Field Force, which was published by Longman to largely positive reviews.
 He also wrote his only work of fiction, Savrola, a political adventure story set in an imagined Balkan kingdom.
 It was serialised in Macmillan's Magazine between May–December 1899 before appearing in book form.

 A depiction of the Battle of Omdurman in 1898; in the battle, Churchill took part in a cavalry charge.

 While in Bangalore in the first half of 1898, Churchill explored the possibility of joining Herbert Kitchener's military campaign in the Sudan.
 Kitchener was initially reluctant, claiming that Churchill was simply seeking publicity and medals.
 After spending time in Calcutta, Meerut, and Peshawar, Churchill sailed back to England from Bombay in June.
 There, he used his contacts—including a visit to the Prime Minister Lord Salisbury at 10 Downing Street—to get himself assigned to Kitchener's campaign.
 He agreed that he would write a column describing the events for The Morning Post.
 Arriving in Egypt, he joined the 21st Lancers at Cairo before they headed south along the River Nile to take part in the Battle of Omdurman against the army of Sudanese leader Abdallahi ibn Muhammad.
 Churchill was critical of Kitchener's actions during the war, particularly the latter's unmerciful treatment of enemy wounded and his desecration of Muhammad Ahmad's tomb in Omdurman.
 Following the battle, Churchill gave skin from his chest for a graft for an injured officer.
 Back in England by October, Churchill wrote an account of the campaign, published as The River War in November 1899.